 Human resources (HR) is a critical component of all businesses, regardless of their size.
-How a company interacts with its employees can either be a positive or a negative.
+How a company interacts with its employees can either be positive or negative.
 In today’s economic environment, losing money and facing legal troubles are not ways to sustain or build a business.
-Sometimes, the mistakes are not easy to detect.
+Sometimes, HR mistakes are not easy to detect.
 From an outdated employee manual to missing the latest government guidelines, HR mistakes can come in many different forms.
-By not treating the HR department as an afterthought, a company is empowered with the tools that it needs to succeed.
+The most important thing small businesses can do is never treat the HR function as an afterthought or a low-priority concern.

 Mistake 1: Making the Wrong Hires